tripitakit/reads_map/README.md

 ## Current Limitations

-- **Read Orientation**: Currently, ReadsMap only displays reads that are in the same orientation as the reference sequence (forward strand).
-Reads aligned to the reverse strand are filtered out in the current version.
+- **Reads Orientation**: Currently, ReadsMap only displays reads that are in the same orientation as the reference sequence.
+Reads aligned to the antisense strand are filtered out in the current version.
 This limitation will be addressed in a future update to display reads in both orientations.

 ## Installation